 - Physiological plant ecology: Plant water relations - plant responses to drought – carbon balance and plant growth.

 - Ecosystem sciences: Biodiversity and ecosystem services – stable isotope biogeochemistry – sustainable land use.

 - Plant-microbe interactions: Microbial ecology in the soil and rhizosphere – mycorrhizal symbiosis.

 The Master of Science degree is a postgraduate degree that requires a successfully completed Bachelor’s program (B Sc in biology or equivalent).
 The program awards 90 ECTS credits in total.
 The Master’s degree program Plant Science is a so-called mono-course consisting of only one core subject.
 Supervised practical work over the course of one year constitutes the core of the studies.
 One ECTS credit point roughly equals 30 hours of studying.

 |Master of Science (90 ECTS)|

 The degree programs at the Faculty of Science are generally mono-courses with the possible addition of an in-depth subject and an elective subject.
 The Master’s degree program Plant Science does include an elective subject; however, no other subjects are required.

-After successfully completing their Master degree the graduates can study further for a doctoral qualification or follow a profession in all fields of life sciences.
+After successfully completing their Master’s degree the graduates can study further for a doctoral qualification or follow a profession in all fields of life sciences.
 Biology is a subject that covers many disciplines and the career opportunities include research and related activities in the fields of medicine, biotechnology and pharmaceutical industries.
 The practical advantages of the subject are found not only in basic research but also, increasingly, in business, society and politics.
-Numerous jobs are on offer to biology graduates, within the university and also in private industry, government service, schools and organizations, be it as researchers, communicators, teachers or advisors.
-For these reasons, biology can rightly be considered as this century's key science.
+Numerous jobs are available for biology graduates, within the university and also in private industry, government service, schools and organizations, be it as researchers, communicators, teachers or advisors.